How does a radar work?

 How many radars do I need to cover my area?

-Radars are expensive compared to RF sensors, and have some limitations like field of view, and the range of detection.
-To achieve complete 360 degree detection coverage using only radar sensors is expensive.
-For this reason, radars are best used as an additional layer over a critical area, along with RF sensors and Visual detection for a cost-effective and complete drone detection solution.
+Radars are expensive compared to other sensors and have limitations like field of view.
+Achieving complete 360-degree detection using only radar is often not cost-effective.
+For this reason, radars are best used as an additional layer over a critical area, along with Remote ID, RF, and visual detection for a complete and cost-effective solution.

-Airsight helps you conduct through reviews of your environment, and can propose the best configuration of where to use a radar to achieve the best security system to match your budget.
+AirSight helps you conduct thorough reviews of your environment and can propose the best configuration of where to use a radar to achieve the best security posture to match your budget.
 Schedule a call with one of our Airspace Security experts to get started.

 How can I view, track and get alerted to a drone detected by a radar?

-A radar sensor is often accompanied by it’s software that allows security teams to monitor all the drones detected by the sensor.
-However, using different softwares for different sensors can be confusing, and increases time to identify, validate and respond to threats.
+A radar sensor can be accompanied by its own software, but using different software for different sensors can be confusing and increases the time it takes to identify and respond to threats.

-Airsight’s Drone Detection Software Platform called AirGuard, integrates data from radar and all other detection systems, into one user interface, so you can quickly assess and respond to any aerial drone threats.
+AirSight’s Drone Detection Software Solution, AirGuard, integrates data from radar and all other detection systems into one user interface, so you can quickly assess and respond to any aerial threats.